micro/go-micro/README.md

 Go Micro is a pluggable framework for distributed systems development.

+## Overview

+Go Micro provides the core requirements for distributed systems development including RPC and Event driven communication.
 The **micro** philosophy is sane defaults with a pluggable architecture.
-We provide defaults to get you started quickly but everything can be swapped out.
+We provide defaults to get you started quickly but everything can be easily swapped out.

 Plugins are available at [github.com/micro/go-plugins](https://github.com/micro/go-plugins).

 Follow us on [Twitter](https://twitter.com/microhq) or join the [Slack](http://slack.micro.mu/) community.